How to overcome the 5 biggest challenges facing the frontline in 2021

 - Behavior observations to ensure new knowledge is applied on the job.

-- Improved absence policies so sick employees can stay home from work.
+- Improved absence policies so sick employees can stay home from work, thereby promoting their own health as well as public health.

-- Additional training on expanded safety topics, such as symptom identification, vaccine awareness and at-home infection prevention.
+- Additional frontline training on expanded safety topics, such as de-escalation and illness prevention.

-The frontline has been dealing with the pandemic head-on for almost a year.
-That’s a year of face masks.
-A year of dealing with angry customers.
-A year of job and health uncertainty.
-People have every right to be tired.
-But, if companies want to move forward, they need their frontline to keep going.
-This is why a resilience program must be part of every 2021 business strategy.
-A resilience program includes simple tactics that help employees become mindful, maintain energy and overcome motivational barriers.
+But, qualitative research aside, companies need their frontline to keep going.
+This is why a resilience program must be part of every business strategy moving forward.
+A resilience program includes simple coping strategies that help employees become mindful, maintain energy and overcome motivational barriers.
+The goal is to prioritize both physical and mental health support.

 - Prioritize break time within the operation and make quiet spaces available for reflection.